What are A levels?

 See the answer to Question 3.

-A vast number of subjects can be studied, spanning the full range of the social sciences, physical sciences and humanities.
-Detailed information can be found at the CAIE (Cambridge Assessment International Education) website at https://www.cambridgeinternational.org/.
+A vast number of subjects can be studied, spanning the full range of the social sciences, physical sciences, and humanities.

 As indicated in the answer to Question 4 above, A levels are far more academically advanced than a South African matric.
 The mere fact that only AS levels are needed for local university entrance logically entails that A levels, a higher level of study involving a further year of study, must be significantly more advanced and challenging than matric.